maciejmiklas/led-display/README.md

 Here you can find Arduino sketch containing whole example: [StaticText](/examples/StaticText).

-Your sketch needs setup method as we've already seen above (chapter: "Setting things up"), so we will not discus it again.
+Your sketch needs setup method as we've already seen above (chapter: [Setting things up](#setting-things-up)), so we will not discus it again.
 In order to display text you should use *StaticText8x8*.
 Font is defined in: [Font8x8](https://github.com/maciejmiklas/LEDDisplay/blob/master/Font8x8.cpp), each character has 8x8 pixels.

-Your code could look like this one (plus initialization stuff from "Setting things up"):
+Your code could look like this one (plus initialization stuff from [Setting things up](#setting-things-up)):

 ``` cpp
 StaticText8x8 *sta1;